codeequity/codeEquity/docs/ceManual.md

 the issue is a PEQ issue residing in an **Accrued** column, the issue subhandler takes over.
 Accrued PEQ issues are never modified on the AWS Backend, and have a permanent, binding status in CodeEquity.
 In GitHub, however, apps can be removed and repositories deleted, even those with accrued PEQ issues.
-CodeEquity, therefore, allows deletion of accrued PEQ issues with a two-step process.
+CodeEquity, therefore, allows deletion of accrued PEQ issues in GitHub with a two-step process.
 The first delete on the GitHub site retains the PEQ issue (and card), but moves the card to the **Accrued** column in the Unclaimed project (both of which are created by the handler if they do not already exist).
-If an accrued PEQ issue is deleted from the Unclaimed project, the issue subhandler will delete the PEQ issue from GitHub (actually, it will remove the card and the PEQ label, leaving a non-PEQ issue in place, which can then be finally deleted by hand).
+If an accrued PEQ issue is deleted from the Unclaimed project, the issue and the related card will be removed by GitHub, leaving the PEQ issue untouched on the AWS Backend.

 The `closed` and `reopened` actions are ignored for both non-PEQ issues and AllocPEQ issues.
 Closing a properly-formed PEQ issue will cause the handler to move the associated card into the **Pending PEQ